amygdala/code-snippets/ml/census_train_and_eval/README.md

 Repository](https://archive.ics.uci.edu/ml/datasets/).
 We have hosted the data on [Google Cloud Storage](https://cloud.google.com/storage/) (GCS) in a slightly cleaned form.
 We'll use this dataset to predict income category based on various information about a person.

-This post omits some of the details of the example.
+This README omits some of the details of the example.
-To see the specifics and work through the code yourself, visit [this](using_tf.estimator.train_and_evaluate.ipynb) [Jupyter](http://jupyter.org/) notebook.
+To see the specifics and work through the code yourself, visit the [Jupyter](http://jupyter.org/) notebook [in this directory](using_tf.estimator.train_and_evaluate.ipynb).
-(The example in the [notebook](using_tf.estimator.train_and_evaluate.ipynb) is a slightly modified version of [this example](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/census/estimator/trainer)).
+(The example in the [notebook](using_tf.estimator.train_and_evaluate.ipynb) is a slightly modified version of [this other example](https://github.com/GoogleCloudPlatform/cloudml-samples/tree/master/census/estimator/trainer)).

 ## First step: create an Estimator